alex-bahena/Pin-it/Assets/README.md

 # Futures Implementations

 * Implement the Google API to log in with a google account such a gmail.
-* Make delete button works.
+* Make it possible to remove cards from no longer needed by clicking in delete button or icon in color red (as below).

   ![delete-button](./imgs/delete-button.png)